 If it stings when you take a sip of a cold beverage or brush your teeth, you’re not alone.
-A 2013 study published in the Journal of the American Dental Association (ADA) found that more than 12 percent of people had tooth sensitivity.
+Tooth sensitivity is one of the most common dental issues people have.
 No matter the cause, however, you have a few options when it comes to treating them.
 Sensitive teeth toothpaste is one effective way to strengthen your teeth and reduce the pain and discomfort that sensitivity causes.

 The Main Ingredient

-Potassium nitrate, often the active, main ingredient in sensitivity toothpaste, is one of the ingredients, according to Livestrong, for use in treating tooth sensitivity.
+Potassium nitrate is often the active, main ingredient in sensitivity toothpaste.
 This compound is able to seep into the surface of the enamel of your teeth, reaching the nerves inside.
 The potassium nitrate then blocks the signals that the nerves in your teeth usually send to the brain to trigger discomfort.
-Although the active ingredient in toothpaste for sensitive teeth is effective, it usually takes several uses of the toothpaste before you can see and feel the difference.
+Although the active ingredient in toothpaste for sensitive teeth is effective, it usually takes several uses of toothpaste before you can see and feel the difference.

 Fluoride for Sensitive Teeth

 Sensitive teeth toothpaste also contains fluoride, and although this well-known ingredient won’t block the pain, it does help strengthen the enamel of the teeth, keeping strong foods from reaching the nerves.
 It has the added benefit of reducing your risk for cavities, too.
-Some toothpastes made for sensitive teeth, such as Colgate® Sensitive, contain higher levels of fluoride than regular toothpastes, and may therefore be more helpful depending on the level of sensitivity.
-Along with using a toothpaste that contains fluoride, you might also consider having your dentist apply fluoride gels or varnishes to your teeth during your semiannual checkup to further strengthen your enamel.
+Along with using a toothpaste that contains fluoride, you might also consider having your dentist or hygienist apply fluoride gels or varnishes to your teeth during your semiannual checkup to further strengthen your enamel.

 Your Product Options

-A variety of toothpastes for sensitive teeth are available today: Maximum-strength toothpastes for tooth sensitivity usually contain 5 percent potassium nitrate, the greatest amount allowed by the Food and Drug Administration (FDA) in a non-prescription toothpaste.
-Although reducing sensitivity is the overall goal of a sensitive teeth toothpaste, it’s not the only goal; these toothpastes also provide cavity and tooth decay protection, and help reduce tartar levels.
+A variety of toothpaste for sensitive teeth is available today: Maximum-strength toothpaste for tooth sensitivity usually contain 5 percent potassium nitrate.
+Although reducing sensitivity is the overall goal of a sensitive teeth toothpaste, it’s not the only goal; these toothpastes also provide cavity and tooth decay protection and help reduce tartar levels.
 Some products help whiten the teeth as well, using abrasives that are specially formulated to gently remove stains from the enamel’s surface.
 Other toothpastes are designed to be less abrasive, reducing erosion in the tooth’s enamel.

 What Else You Can Do